My goal was to have at least one name

 environment.
 Her

-Senate, and no doubt accounts for some of her
+Senate (1884-2018), and this no doubt accounts for some of her

 of age, to Nova Scotia and then Churchill,

-Manitoba for her education.
+Manitoba, for her education.
 She continued

-studies at McGill University in Montreal.
+her studies at McGill University in Montreal.
 A

 mother of two children she has been a life long